devjgm/papers/cpp_civil_time.md

 ### Arithmetic

-Civil time types support natural arithmetic operators, such as addition, subtraction, and difference.
-Arithmetic operates on the civil field indicated in the type name.
+Civil time types support natural arithmetic operators such as addition, subtraction, and difference.
+Arithmetic operates on the civil field indicated in the type's name.
 Difference requires arguments with the same alignment and returns the answer in units of the alignment.

 ```cpp
 civil_day a(2015, 2, 3);